open-ephys/plugin-GUI/README.rst

 We recommend reading through the GitHub wiki_ before attempting to make any changes.

-If you want to add files, you'll have to do that through "The Jucer," using the "open-ephys.jucer" file.
-The Jucer makefiles are located in the JuceLibraryCode/jucer/Builds folder, or as part of the Juce library package on SourceForge_.
+If you want to add files, you'll have to do that through the "Introjucer," using the "open-ephys.jucer" file.
+The Introjucer makefiles are located in the JuceLibraryCode/Introjucer/Builds folder, or as part of the Juce library package on SourceForge_.

 .. _SourceForge: http://sourceforge.net/projects/juce/files/juce/
 .. _JUCE: http://www.rawmaterialsoftware.com/juce.php